Polygamy, Policy and Postcolonialism in English Marriage Law

 234 x 156 mmImprint

-Slaves, mistresses, concubines – the English courts have used these terms to describe polygamous wives in the past, but are they still seen this way today?
+Bristol University PressSlaves, mistresses, concubines – the English courts have used these terms to describe polygamous wives in the past, but are they still seen this way today?

-Using a critical postcolonial feminist lens, this book provides a contextualised exploration of English legal responses to polygamy.
+Using a critical postcolonial feminist lens, this book provides a contextualized exploration of English legal responses to polygamy.
 Through the legacies of British imperialism, the book shows how attitudes to polygamy are shaped by indifference and hostility towards its participants.
 This goes beyond the law, as shown by the stories of women shared throughout the book negotiating their identities and relationships in the UK today.

 Through its analysis, the book demonstrates how polygamy and polygamous wives are subjected to imperialist and orientalist discourses which dehumanise them for practising a relationship that has existed for millennia.

-Introduction: Polygamous Marriages in English Law and Women’s Lives Today
+1. Introduction: Polygamy, Law and Women’s Lives

-Tensions in Religion and Culture
+5. Tensions in Religion and Culture

-Religion, Recognition, Women and Marriage Law
+7. Religion, Recognition and Marriage Law

-Concluding Thoughts and Reflections
+8. Final Thoughts and Reflections